MicrosoftDocs/CordovaDocs/cordovadocs/debug-test/debugging-ui-tests.md

 9. When you hit breakpoints, you can examine any variables that have been set up to that time, and toggle additional breakpoints as needed.
 To continue running to the next breakpoint, press F5 or the green arrow again.

+	> [!NOTE]
-Note: if you get a message saying that Node.js can’t continue running, try removing the breakpoint on the current line and clicking the green arrow again.
+	> If you get a message saying that Node.js can’t continue running, try removing the breakpoint on the current line and clicking the green arrow again.

 10. When running in Visual Studio Code, Mocha’s test reports appear in its console window.